openshift/openshift-ansible/playbooks/openstack/README.md

 Launch a VM in your OpenStack and look at its `/etc/resolv.conf` and put the IP addresses into `public_dns_nameservers` in `inventory/group_vars/all.yml`.

+[1]: Yes, the name is bad.
+We will fix it.

 #### OpenShift configuration